frederic-perez/AmE-dictionary/data/idioms.md

 __gush over (someone or something)__
 __gush over__ _v_ To speak or write about something or someone with wild enthusiasm: _They returned from the new store and gushed over the great shoes they had bought._
 __gut bomb__ Any greasy, filling junk food.
+__gut check__ :dart: A moment in which one stops to seriously evaluate something or one’s current state. _I think we need to step back and have a gut check about our plan because I don’t think it’s going to work out the way we envisioned._
 __gut factor__
 __gut feeling__ An intuition, an instinctive feeling about something.
 __gut punch__ A “gut punch” is an expression that is typically used to describe a sudden, painful, or shocking experience that leaves a person feeling emotionally or physically drained.
 It can be used both figuratively and literally to describe something that is unexpectedly hurtful or upsetting.
 __gut-bucket__ __1__ _offensive slang_ A derogatory term for a fat or obese person. _We left the bar when we realized it was seedy and filled with nothing but old gut-buckets looking for easy women._ __2__ A free-spirited style of jazz or blues music. _The band surprised the audience by playing a few of their songs in a gut-bucket style._ _A gut-bucket string band._ __3__ A stringed instrument used in folk music that is made from a metal washtub . _Grandpop brought out his old gut-bucket and started playing folk songs beside the fire._
-__gut-wrenching__ :three: Agonizing; extremely distressing, unpleasant, or emotionally disturbing; having a severe effect on one’s feelings. _What a gut-wrenching loss for the young athlete, who poured her heart and soul into this match._
+__gut-wrenching__ :four: Agonizing; extremely distressing, unpleasant, or emotionally disturbing; having a severe effect on one’s feelings. _What a gut-wrenching loss for the young athlete, who poured her heart and soul into this match._
 __gyatt__ A slang exclamation of surprise or excitement.
 Gyatt is most commonly used as an exclamation in reaction to seeing a large butt (that is, the buttocks) and may be used as a noun to mean a large butt.
 __gym bunny__ :two: Someone who is obsessively preoccupied with maintaining or improving their physique and thus spends a large amount of time at the gym to do so. _After recovering from his surgery, John spent a lot of time at the gym getting his body back into shape.
 Now he’s turned into a total gym bunny._
 __gym rat__ _slang_ Someone who spends an inordinate amount of time at a gym. _I turned into a real gym rat during college.
 I go pretty much every day now._
 __H-E-double-hockey-sticks__ A euphemistic spelling of “hell,” referring to each L resembling a hockey stick in shape. _“Oh yeah?” said Tommy to the schoolyard bully.
 “Well, you can go to H-E-double-hockey-sticks!”_
 __haha__ _informal_ Used as a written expression of laughter, or more generally to indicate that the writer finds something humorous.
 Also commonly written as “ha ha” or “ha-ha.”
 Greater degrees of laughter or humor can be represented by more instances of “ha.”
-__Hail Mary__ :three: __1__ _American football_ A long forward pass with a low success of being caught, typically thrown in desperation at the end of a half. _And he throws a Hail Mary!
+__Hail Mary__ :four: __1__ _American football_ A long forward pass with a low success of being caught, typically thrown in desperation at the end of a half. _And he throws a Hail Mary!
 Ah, it’s incomplete.
 No overtime tonight, folks._ __2__ By extension, a final, usually drastic or risky effort to avoid failure or defeat that has a low probability of success, typically done in desperation. _The experimental new medication will be something of a Hail Mary as doctors scramble to save the patient’s life._
 __hair-splitting__ :two::hammer:
 __hair-splittingly__ With extremely minute, unimportant, or imperceptible differences or details.
 (Used before an adjective.)
 __hale and hearty__ Healthy. _It’s true that she was in the hospital a few weeks ago, but she’s hale and hearty now._